 The workshops will take place in two urban settings: Berlin and Ronda.
 The meetings will be specifically targeted at disengaged citizens to show them how they can shape their neighbourhoods through direct participation.
 Two workshops will take place in each city: in the first workshop, people will be asked to identify problematic issues in citizens’ neighbourhoods.
 In the second workshop, stakeholders and relevant facilitators will be brought in to help find adequate and effective solutions.
 Project members will bring in a European perspective and draw parallels, by crosschecking problems and solutions that emerged from the workshops in Berlin and Ronda.
 Their experiences will feed into a report written in Spanish, German and English, which will draw conclusions from the social experiment and lessons for future local co-decision-making.
 Further support will be provided by Civocracy.org, a platform for online civic participation, in which project member Héloise Le Masne is involved.

-- First workshop with local citizens in Ronda, Spain and Berlin, Germany
+- First workshop with local citizens in Berlin, Germany

-- Second workshop with local citizens in Ronda, Spain, and Berlin, Germany
+- Second workshop with local citizens in Ronda, Spain

 Calendar of activities